cmor03/lets-go-frontend/README.md

 ## Community Resources

 - [Expo documentation](https://docs.expo.dev/): Learn more about developing with Expo.
   - [Expo on GitHub](https://github.com/expo/expo): Contribute to Expo’s open-source projects.
   - [Discord community](https://chat.expo.dev): Chat with other Expo developers and ask questions.
+- [React Native Documentation](https://reactnative.dev/):  Learn more about the front-end framework being used for this app

 ## Join the Movement!

 Let's Go is not just an app, it's a democratic way to make plans!
 Stay tuned for more exciting features as we continue developing.

-## Status

-Currently working on finalizing the Figma and adding pages.

 ## Meet the Developers